egeny/fabuloos-website/documentation/api/renderers.md

 {% alert %}
 There is only a few case when you need to manually launch this method.
-Actually, I'm trying to find a use case but cannot.
+Actually, I’m trying to find a use case but cannot.
 {% endalert %}

 When needed, this method is called automatically using the registered renderers (`Renderer.supported`).